digiltd/oh-rtd-test/Scripts.md

 Scripts are placed in the folder `${openhab.home}/configurations/scripts`.
 The runtime already comes with a demo file called `demo.script`.
 The filename defines the name of the script (without its extension) for references.

+You find scripts also inside a "rules" file (placed in the folder `${openhab.home}/configurations/rules`): scripts are used to define the EXECUTION_BLOCK of a rule, each rule is composed of a trigger part and a script part.

 ### The Syntax

 The expression language used within scripts is the same that is used in the Xtend language - see the [documentation of expressions](http://www.eclipse.org/xtend/documentation.html#Xtend_Expressions) on the Xtend homepage.